Magicianred/FlashCards/readme.md

 $ mono Output/FlashCards.exe
 ```

-A BIG thanks to [plavelo](https://github.com/plavelo) for porting this app ??
+A BIG thanks to [plavelo](https://github.com/plavelo) for porting this app.
 <br>

 Enjoy